Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/02_omega_mf.md

       <p>If the party's debuff is Mid Glitch, spread in the order 〇×△□ from
       top-to-bottom.</p><p>Otherwise, if the party's debuff is Remote Glitch, only the <b>right-side group's 〇 and □</b> swap positions.</p>
+      <p>Four Omega-M clones will also spawn along either all the cardinals, or
+      all the intercardinal directions.</p>
     </td>
     <td>
       <img src="../images/02_omega_mf/party_synergy_04a.jpg">